 Although you can skip this step, it ensures that the marinade penetrates the flesh of the turkey meat.

-Place the turkey in a roasting pan and pour the prepared marinade over the whole turkey, inside the cavity of the turkey, and underneath the skin.
+Place the turkey in a roasting pan and pour the prepared marinade over the whole turkey, inside the turkey cavity, and underneath the skin.

-I like marinating the turkey breast side down so that it has a chance to flavor the meat and ensure that the breast stays juicy.
+I like marinating the turkey breast-side down so that the marinade has a chance to flavor the meat and ensure that the breast stays juicy.

 Once flipped, allow the turkey to marinate in the refrigerator for at least 5 hours, overnight if possible.